bowseruk/Player-Luxury-Calculator/README.md

 ## Description

-This project was created using HTML, CSS and Javascript to make a Portfolio Page.
+This project was created using HTML, CSS, Boostrap v5 and Javascript to make a Tax Calculator.
 The project had the following requirements:

 * As a developer, I want to write an algorithm that will calculate how much luxury tax a hypothetical sports team will pay to sign three players.
 * Store salaries for each player.